Florence Pugh

 Florence Pugh's Personal Life

-The young star, often compared to Kate Winslet in terms of physical resemblance and dramatic talent of both actresses, does not rush to delight fans with news about her personal life.
+The young star, often compared to Kate Winslet for her physical resemblance and dramatic talent, keeps her personal life largely private.

 In 2018, the young actress was seen several times with Alexander Skarsgård, a representative of the famous acting dynasty.
-However, they were working together on set during this period, so it is not certain that they were romantically involved.
+However, since they were working together on set at the time, it's unclear whether anything romantic was actually happening.

 Florence Pugh and Alexander Skarsgård